lightning/bolts/02-peer-protocol.md

 The sending node:
   - MUST set `funding_feerate_perkw` to the feerate for this transaction
+  - If it requires the receiving node to only use confirmed inputs:
+    - MUST set `require_confirmed_inputs`

 The receiving node:
   - MAY fail the negotiation if:
     - the `locktime` is unacceptable
     - the `funding_feerate_perkw` is unacceptable
+  - MUST fail the negotiation if:
+    - `require_confirmed_inputs` is set but it cannot provide confirmed inputs

 #### Rationale